ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/csv2xml/README.md

     .jobListener(new XmlWrapperTagWriter(xmlTweets, "tweets")) // Step 6
     .build();

-JobReport report = new JobExecutor().execute(job);
+JobExecutor jobExecutor = new JobExecutor();
+jobExecutor.execute(job);
+jobExecutor.shutdown();
 ```

 What do all these components do?
 Here are the details:

 * Step 1: The `FlatFileRecordReader` reads records form the input file
 * Step 2: The header record contains only field names and has no added value to be transformed to XML, so we can filter it with the `HeaderRecordFilter`
-* Step 3: To map each delimited record to an instance of the Tweet bean, we use the `DelimitedRecordMapper`.
+* Step 3: To map each delimited record to an instance of the `Tweet` bean, we use the `DelimitedRecordMapper`.
 This mapper needs to be configured with the target object type and the list of field names.
-* Step 4: At this point of the pipeline, we should have an instance of the Tweet bean for each record, we can marshal it to XML format using the `XmlRecordMarshaller`
+* Step 4: At this point of the pipeline, we should have an instance of the `Tweet` bean for each record, we can marshal it to XML format using the `XmlRecordMarshaller`
-* Step 5: Once tweets are marshaled to XML, we can write them to the output file with a FileRecordWriter
+* Step 5: Once tweets are marshaled to XML, we can write them to the output file with a `FileRecordWriter`
 * Step 6: Finally, we need to add a wrapper tag (<tweets>...</tweets>) around the file content.
 This is the job of the `XmlWrapperTagWriter`.
 This is a job listener that:
-Writes the XML declaration and the opening tag <tweets> at the beginning of the job
+** Writes the XML declaration and the opening tag <tweets> at the beginning of the job
-Writes the closing tag </tweets> and closes the file writer at the end of the job
+** Writes the closing tag </tweets> and closes the file writer at the end of the job

 That's it.
 Let's run the tutorial and see the result.